 Discussion of his achievement spread throughout the world.
 He was invited from the United States of America to participate in the “Visiting Practitioner’s Program” at MIT.
 At the age of 16, he became the youngest person in the world who got this achievement.

-At Harvard College Doe was a lecturer to undergraduate engineering students and speaker at TEDxTeen.
+At Harvard, Doe became a lecturer of undergraduate engineering students and speaker at TEDxTeen.
 He signed a $100,000 solar solution project with a Canadian Wi-Fi company to develop and test the project in 2013.

 In 2016 Doe became an honorary board member of Emergency USA which is a global non-profit.
 It provides free medical care for the people who are affected by war and poverty.
 With this achievement, he started his startup as KDoe-Tech and Kelvin Doe Foundation in 2016.

-In 2021 at the age of 23 Deo continues his study with his working engineering projects and businesses.
+In 2021, at the age of 23 Doe continues his study with his working engineering projects and businesses.
 He is one of the most respected young African inventors in today’s time.
 Kelvin also got the opportunity to meet the top leaders, and became the voice of the people of Afrika.
 Currently, he lives in Canada and continues his studies.
 It seems he is following his words,

 ‘The more I’m able to empower myself, the more I can do things that sustain the world as a whole’.